SimonIsCoding/snowcrash/flag09/README.md

 # SnowCrash - Level 09

-## Context

-SnowCrash is a Capture The Flag (CTF) challenge where the goal is to capture a series of flags by exploiting binaries, permissions, and vulnerabilities on a Linux machine.
-This is the 10th flag (level09).

 ## Files available on the machine

 - `level09` : a compiled binary (no source code provided)